-H-E-B School of Business and Administration professor Dr. David Vequist joined a team of American faculty at the beginning of the summer on an 11-day trip to Cuba as part of an attempt by the United States government to normalize relations with the island nation.
+SAN ANTONIO – H-E-B School of Business and Administration professor Dr. David Vequist joined a team of American faculty at the beginning of the summer of 2016 on an 11-day trip to Cuba as part of an attempt by the United States government to normalize relations with the island nation.

 “The reason is the Cuban government gets to develop their own model or system for how they determine whether or not drugs are safe or what drugs can go to market,” he said.
 “So it’s possible that, for example, if you had a certain type of cancer and there was a pharmaceutical that would help treat that, you may find that quicker in Cuba than you would perhaps in Europe or the United States.”

-The group that made the trip to Cuba was comprised of mostly business professors from a variety of schools, including Texas A&M University, the University of Massachusetts and others.
-Vequist said the group was very interested to learn more about the country’s recent shift in allowing capitalistic business ventures.
+The group that made the trip to Cuba was comprised of mostly business professors from a variety of schools, including Texas A&M University and the University of Massachusetts, among others.
+Dr. Vequist said the group was very interested to learn more about the country’s recent shift in allowing capitalistic business ventures.

-While in Cuba, the group of American faculty were shown a video presentation created by a foreign consultant for the Cuban government to promote the country’s renewed interest in the tourism industry.
-Vequist said that was surprising.
+While in Cuba, the American faculty were shown a video presentation created by a foreign consultant for the Cuban government to promote the country’s renewed interest in the tourism industry.
+Dr. Vequist said that was surprising.

 “The Cuban government is planning to make the largest country in the Caribbean an even larger player in tourism.
 They are planning on literally hundreds of developments over the years in Cuba, particularly in terms of beachfront resorts,” he said.